-Whistleblowing is where an individual raises concerns with an organisation of suspected wrongdoing at work.
+Whistleblowing is where an individual raises concerns with an organisation or regulatory body of suspected wrongdoing at work.
 Officially this is called ‘making a disclosure in the public interest’.

 Individuals who make such a disclosure are protected by law, under the Public Interest Disclosure Act 1998, from detrimental treatment or victimisation if, in the public interest, they blow the whistle on wrongdoing.

-This policy sets out the procedure by which any concerns about possible wrongdoing within St Andrew and St George can be raised to the PCC and how such concerns will be dealt with.
+This policy sets out the procedure by which any concerns about possible wrongdoing within St Andrew & St George can be raised to the PCC and how such concerns will be dealt with.

-Whistleblowing may apply to situations of unacceptable practice or behaviour.
+Whistleblowing may apply to situations of unacceptable practice, performance or behaviour.

-The policy specifically includes concerns about safeguarding and promoting the welfare of children and vulnerable adults.
-However if a child or vulnerable adult may be at risk of harm the Diocesan Safeguarding Adviser should be contacted at Diocesan Office, 41 Holywell Hill, St Albans AL1 1HE.
+This policy specifically includes concerns about safeguarding and promoting the welfare of children and vulnerable adults.
+However if a child or vulnerable adult may be at risk of harm the Parish Safeguarding Officer the Rector or the Diocesan Safeguarding Adviser should be contacted at Diocesan Office, 41 Holywell Hill, St Albans AL1 1HE.
 Tel: 01727 818107 Email: firstname.lastname@example.org.
 In an emergency, if a child or vulnerable adult is considered to be at risk of immediate harm the police should be called on 999.

 Who is protected?

-All members of St Andrew and St George are protected.
+All members of St Andrew & St George are protected.

 Scope of protection